 Navigating Divorce as a Veteran’s Spouse: Benefits, Challenges, and Surprises

-In exchange for the sacrifice, mental and physical hardships that are associated with serving our country in the military, service members and their families have available to them benefits through the Veterans Administration (VA).
+In exchange for the sacrifice and mental and physical hardships associated with serving our country in the military, service members and their families have benefits through the Veterans Administration (VA).
 These benefits include, most notably, health insurance.
-In an age where health insurance and health insurance coverage are at the top of our discussion-board as a nation, it is a concern if those benefits may be taken away for any reason.
+In an age where health insurance and health insurance coverage are at the top of our discussion board as a nation, it is a concern if those benefits may be taken away for any reason.

 If you are considering divorcing your military-spouse you may have even considered remaining married solely for the insurance benefits available through the VA.

 The fact is that most military benefits that you have to your name right now will go away once you divorce your spouse.
-There are some situations that allow you to continue to receive benefits after your divorce and that is what today’s blog post from the attorneys with the Law Office of Bryan Fagan, PLLC will center around.
+Some situations allow you to continue to receive benefits after your divorce, and that is what today’s blog post from the attorneys with the Law Office of Bryan Fagan, PLLC will center around.

 VA benefits and federal law

-Federal laws require that as the former spouse of a member of the military, you should be afforded some protections regarding retirement benefits and the ability to access military bases.
+Federal laws require that as the former spouse of a military member, you should be afforded some protections regarding retirement benefits and the ability to access military bases.
 In some situations, you may even be able to maintain your health insurance coverage.
-Typically, if you have been married to your spouse for at least twenty years, and your spouse has served in the military for the entirety of your marriage (20+ years total), you will be able to keep your VA health insurance even after your divorce has concluded.
+Typically, suppose you have been married to your spouse for at least twenty years, and your spouse has served in the military for the entirety of your marriage (20+ years total).
+In that case, you will be able to keep your VA health insurance even after your divorce has concluded.